Hailey Goldberg (UGA ’20) – summer 2018

 Tynan worked on a pilot project measuring nitrification rates from waters in Artesian Slough (in collaboration with the Casciotti lab and the San José-Santa Clara Regional Wastewater Facility), which he presented at the AGU Fall Meeting in 2014.
 He spent many hours in front of machines measuring nutrients and isotopes and then learned the wonders of qPCR, and completed a thesis project studying ammonia oxidizers the Sacramento River.
 Tynan is now pursuing a MS in Stanford’s Biomedical Informatics program.

 Aubriana Menendez (Stanford ’17) – summer 2014

-Aubriana worked on a pilot project sequencing amoA genes from Artesian Slough water (in collaboration with the San José-Santa Clara Regional Wastewater Facility), and produced gels with some of the finest bands ever seen in the Francis lab.
+Aubriana worked on a pilot project sequencing amoA genes from Artesian Slough water (in collaboration with the San José-Santa Clara Regional Wastewater Facility).
 You may have seen her as a Stanford Dollie.

 Kade Pettie (Amherst College ’15) – summer 2013, 2014

 Kade analyzed ammonia-oxidizing communities in samples from the Chukchi Sea (in collaboration with the Arrigo lab) and is a co-author on an article published in Aquatic Microbial Ecology.
-He could pipette like a pro and excelled at troubleshooting qPCR issues.
+He excelled at troubleshooting endless qPCR issues.
 Kade is currently a PhD student in Biology at Stanford.

 Kofi Christie (Morehouse College ’14) – summer 2013

 Kofi was a SURGE scholar and did a pilot project using stable isotope incubations to measure nitrification rates in creeks at the Baylands Nature Preserve (Palo Alto, CA).
 He is currently a PhD student in the Environmental Engineering program at Vanderbilt.
 His bowties are missed.
 (Image courtesy of the Stanford SURGE program)

 Yari Greaney (Stanford ’15) – fall 2012 to spring 2013

-Yari was a DNA extracting pro, and helped process many sediment samples from San Francisco Bay.
+Yari was a DNA extracting pro and processed many, many sediment samples from San Francisco Bay.
 She completed a BS and MS in Earth Systems at Stanford and is now a researcher at Water2017.
 (Photo courtesy of Stanford Splash!)